arkitoure/keto/mains/mackerel-cakes-goat-cheese-salad.md

 # Keto Fried Mackerel Cakes with Goat Cheese Salad

-Enjoy the best of both worlds with this savory and refreshing meal.
-The richness of the mackerel cakes pairs wonderfully with the lightness of the goat cheese salad, offering a balanced keto-friendly dish that's packed with flavor and nutrients.
+Enjoy a harmonious blend of savory and fresh with this keto-friendly duo.
+Perfectly seasoned mackerel cakes meet a light and creamy goat cheese salad for a meal that’s both nutritious and satisfying.

 ## Keto Fried Mackerel Cakes Ingredients